Test 4: Injector Current and Voltage

 The purpose of this test is to check the actuation current within a Bosch-type Common Rail Diesel (CRD) Piezo Injector.

-4. If you use the guided test above then the scope will be setup with a know good waveform displayed;
+- If you use the guided test above, then the scope will be set up with a known good waveform displayed;

 Waveform Analysis